tenebrissilvam/CRISPR-off-t-engine/README.md

 ## Infer

-1. **Run the Script:** Once the virtual environment is activated, navigate to the root of the project and run the following command:
+1. **Run the Script:** for model inference on the provided dataset put csv dataset path in conf/data/default.yaml and switch label field at conf/mode/default.yaml to train.
+Also make sure you placed model weights correct path at conf/mode/default.yaml.
+Then run

    ```sh
    uv run src/run_scripts/sample_run.py